 Milk Is the Top-Source of Calcium.
 Dairy milk is an excellent source of calcium, which helps build and maintain strong bones and teeth.
 It would take 7 cups of raw broccoli (a typical serving is 1 cup) to get as much calcium as you get in just one 8-ounce glass of milk.
 Each serving contains 300 mg of calcium, which is 30 percent of your daily recommended amount of calcium.

-Milk Is a Good Source of Vitamin D. Vitamin D is known as the “sunshine vitamin,” because direct sunlight on the skin triggers the body’s ability to make vitamin D. Vitamin D is naturally present in very few foods, this advice can be difficult for this nutrient.
+Milk Is a Good Source of Vitamin D. Vitamin D is known as the “sunshine vitamin,” because direct sunlight on the skin triggers the body’s ability to produce vitamin D. Vitamin D is naturally present in very few foods, this advice can be difficult for this nutrient.
 An 8-ounce glass of milk provides approximately 30 percent of your daily recommended amount of vitamin D, which works in concert with calcium to build and maintain strong bones.
-This helps to protect children from rickets and older adults from osteoporosis.
+This helps protect children from rickets and older adults from osteoporosis.

 Milk Is an Excellent Source of Vitamin B12.
 Vitamin B12: This vitamin helps build red blood cells and helps maintain the central nervous system.
-One serving of milk or milk products serves 20 percent of your daily recommended amount of vitamin B12.
+One serving of milk or milk products serve 20 percent of your daily recommended amount of vitamin B12.

-Milk Is a Good Source of Vitamin A. Vitamin A: This vitamin helps to maintain a healthy immune system.
+Milk Is a Good Source of Vitamin A. Vitamin A: This vitamin helps maintain a healthy immune system.
 Vitamin A also helps keep skin healthy.
 Each serving of milk is a good source of vitamin A and provides 10 percent of your daily recommended amount.